-Objective 46.
+Objective 38.
 Develop, implement and evaluate a comprehensive professional development plan for faculty and staff that will:

-- A. Develop, implement and evaluate a comprehensive professional development plan for faculty and staff that will enhance their ability to promote student learning and the attainment of their educational goal. - B. Provide the training needed to effectively use the new Oracle Financial, Human Resources and Student Information Systems. - C. Provide the training needed to use new redesign processes, initiatives and other innovations that have been or are about to be implemented.
+A. Develop, implement and evaluate a comprehensive professional development plan for faculty and staff that will enhance their ability to promote student learning and the attainment of their educational goal.

+- B. Provide the training needed to effectively use the new Oracle Financial, Human Resources and Student Information Systems. - C. Provide the training needed to use new redesign processes, initiatives and other innovations that have been or are about to be implemented.

-GOAL 15 Establish a Productive, Balanced and Rewarding Environment in Which to Work.
+GOAL 14 Establish a Productive, Balanced and Rewarding Environment in Which to Work.

-Objective 47.
-Identify steps that could be taken that would enhance the ability of faculty and staff to perform their job effectively and increase their satisfaction in working at the college.
+Objective 39 Identify steps to enhance the ability of faculty and staff to perform their job effectively and increase their satisfaction in working at the college.